rafaelfe/pomo/README.md

 * As I'm not an [identified Apple Developer](https://support.apple.com/en-gb/guide/mac-help/mh40616/mac), a warning message will appear.
 * Dismiss/Cancel the warning message.
 * Right-click -> "Open" to open it again.
-* Click "Open" on the next warning message.
+* Click again "Open" on the next warning message.
 * Move it to the Applications folder and enjoy.

 Any questions or feedback please write me on [Twitter](https://twitter.com/rafaelfe) or via email r(at)rafaelfe.com.